7 Best Free Online Image Annotation Tools (2026)

 What is image annotation?

-What's the difference between image annotation and image editing?
+What is the difference between image annotation and image editing?

 Can I annotate images on mobile?